15 Worst Answers You Can Give in a Job Interview

 Whether you left your last job on your own accord or not, talking trash about a former employer will make any hiring manager cringe.
 "In my humble opinion, the worst thing a jobseeker can do is bad-mouth former employers," says Caileen Kehayas, Director of Marketing for job-placement outfit Proven.
 "Even if a candidate just left the absolute worst working situation, she should be able to take responsibility and not play a blame game."

-Yes, it’s OK offer constructive criticism on your former employer.
+Yes, it's OK offer constructive criticism on your former employer.
 But broad, unfocused disapproval brings little to the table.
-And if you’re hating your current employer, here are 10 Ways to Deal With a Difficult Boss.
+And if you truly have a tough boss, don't worry.
+We're here to help: here are 10 Ways to Deal With a Difficult Boss.

 "Not researching the company and mission before going on an interview is the kiss of death," says Susan Peppercorn, career coach and Principal at Positive Workplace Partners.
 If you don't take a prospective employer seriously, why should they take you seriously?